DangerousCheetah1/DangerousCheetah1.github.io/_posts/2018-04-24-Week-1-PYTHON.md

   </tr>
   <tr>
     <td>
-Completing a couple of exercises on the PYTHON programme.
+Completing a more of exercises on the PYTHON programme.
 </td>
     <td>
-Trying to get my github working and to get the ball rolling on my PYTHON project.</td>
+Getting as far as I can with the PYTHON project.</td>
   </tr>
 </table>